-- Click Navigation Menu > Live Assist > Sequencer > Sequencer Mnemonics. - 2.
-Click the sequence that you want to name.
+Click Navigation Menu > Live Assist > Sequencer > Sequencer Mnemonics.

+2. Click the sequence that you want to name.

 Setting Description Name Enter a new name for the selected sequence.
+Names are limited to 8 characters.
 Foreground Click a Foreground button to select the color you want to apply to the text on the mnemonic.
 Background Click a Background button to select the color you want to apply to the background on the mnemonic.